 - Turn the chicken thighs skin side up and bake for a further 10 minutes.
 Juices should run clear when chicken is pierced with a sharp knife.

-- Remove from the oven and brush each chicken piece liberally with SANE BBQ Sauce.
+- Remove from the oven and brush each chicken piece liberally with KETO BBQ Sauce.

 - Place under the broiler (grill) until they are bubbling, watching carefully to make sure they do not burn.